Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

     assert isinstance(a, A)
 ```

-Expectedely, the compiler throws the following error: `Duplicate constr_ids for records in Union: {'A': 1, 'B': 2}`.
+Expectedly, the compiler throws the following error: `Duplicate constr_ids for records in Union: {'A': 1, 'B': 2}`.

 But the following example validator compiles without errors: